Daytona International Speedway: Fan amenities

-UNOH Fanzone
+Hard Rock Bet Fanzone

-The UNOH Fanzone is an access package similar to pit passes for fans to get closer to drivers and race teams.
+The Hard Rock Bet Fanzone is an access package similar to pit passes for fans to get closer to drivers and race teams.
 The fanzone was built in 2004 as part of a renovation of the track's infield.
 Fans are able to walk on top of the garages, known as the "fandeck", and view track and garage activity.
 Fans can also view race teams working in the garage, including NASCAR technical inspection, through windows.
 The garage windows also include slots for fans to hand merchandise to drivers for autographs.
 The fanzone also includes a live entertainment stage, additional food and drink areas and various other activities and displays.

 The 2004 renovation of the infield, headed by design firm HNTB, was the first major renovation of the infield in the history of the track.
 In addition to the fanzone, a new vehicle and pedestrian tunnel was built under turn 1.
 The tunnel posed a challenge to engineers because it was to be built under the water table.
 Another challenge came during construction when three named hurricanes passed by the track, flooding much of the excavation work.
 The infield renovation involved landscaping and hardscaping, such as a new walkway along the shore of Lake Lloyd, and the construction of 34 new buildings, including garages and fueling stations, offices and inspection facilities, and a club.
 The renovation project received a 2005 Award for Excellence from Design-Build Institute of America.
 Following the success of the UNOH Fanzone at Daytona, Las Vegas Motor Speedway and Kansas Speedway each built a similar infield fanzone.
 On December 9, 2016, the speedway announced that the University of Northwestern Ohio purchased entitlement rights to the fanzone, and that the area will be named 'UNOH Fanzone'.
+On January 25, 2024, it announced the naming rights had been purchased by Hard Rock Cafe and named 'Hard Rock Bet Fanzone' after their sports betting service.